 He managed to find out from me that I am indeed single, own the home, not a drug user, not a church go-er and my true age (not something I generally share, not even with myself some days).
 The man has interrogation skills.
 Or, standing there in the cold, trying to control my snot as traffic was whizzing by, I just didn’t feel like being coy.
 I found out his age (men always tell you that and of course he’s younger than me), where he works and where he goes to church.
 I got a little sermon about having faith and that will see me through.
 Then he tried to get my number.
 This man kinda liked me.
-As he already knew where I lived, I didn’t feel like giving out any additional information (aren’t you supposed to get his number anyway?).
-So I got his number and name (which this time was not the same name as my Ex — it was a sexy, French name).
+As he already knew where I lived, I didn’t feel like giving out any additional information (aren’t you supposed to get the guy’s number anyway?).
+So I got his number and name (it was a sexy, French name).
 He made me promise that I would think about calling.
 “We could have coffee or something,” he suggested.
 And he invited me to church.

 I did think about calling him.
 I still do.
-I figure, I can only get better in his eyes — I wonder how much more smitten he’d be if he saw me without snot, breathing through my nose instead of mouth, and maybe with a little lipstick on and dressed up in maybe — say –Uggs — instead of snowboots.
+I figure, I can only get better in his eyes — I wonder how much more smitten he’d be if he saw me without snot, breathing through my nose instead of mouth, and maybe with a little lipstick on and dressed up in maybe — say — shoes — instead of snowboots.
 But I didn’t call, still freaked out about being single.
-(Translation: chicken-sh**) But I have the number, right here in my phone.
+(Translation: chicken-sh*t) But I have the number, right here in my phone.